 As we already know, dietary fiber is essential for a healthy diet and proper digestion.
-Also, dietary fiber is useful for reducing blood pressure and protecting from heart diseases.
+Also, it is useful for reducing blood pressure and protecting from heart diseases.
 It helps in losing weight and prevents diabetes.
-So feeding asparagus to guinea pigs is beneficial to their overall health due to the presence of dietary fiber.
+So, feeding asparagus to guinea pigs is beneficial to their overall health due to the presence of dietary fiber.

 Better Bone Health

 Asparagus has some benefits for guinea pig’s bones because of the presence of vitamin K and magnesium.
 There is a good amount of vitamin K and magnesium that help with the growth and development of healthy and strong bones, but also teeth in guinea pigs.

 Asparagus is a good source of potassium, which is effective in lowering high blood pressure.
 This consequently makes the overall cardiovascular system healthy.
 Also, iron and copper together are good for healthy blood and blood vessels.
 The deficit of iron can cause anemia and a bad immune system, so this nutrient is essential for guinea pigs as well.

 Asparagus contains many nutrients that keep the immune system in good shape.
 In addition to giving a proper diet to your guinea pigs, you will help them with their digestive problems as the fiber-rich vegetables enhance digestion.
 Most importantly, never forget that asparagus is a vegetable that comes loaded with anti-inflammatory properties, blood circulation abilities, and helps in improving the health of the guinea pig’s heart.

 The following are the nutrition facts for 100 g of the asparagus: